 We're really excited for some of these changes— others will be critical to the continual maturation of Android.

 New UI: The biggest change to Android in several years arrives with Android 12.
 We're getting a whole new Material You UI and it's very exciting.
 The system now pulls accent colors from your wallpaper for a light theming and a more unified look.
+You can also now tweak Material You's theming options yourself.
 There are changes to the notification shade and Quick Settings, as well.

 Specifically, you'll get bigger, rounder bubbles in the notification shade.
 Google calls this look "more intuitive and playful," but the practical effect is that it's easier to see things at a glance.
 And quick actions is likely why you've summoned the notification shade in the first place.